craigsidcarlson/google_map_line_builder/README.md

 https://nodejs.org/en/download/

-To install dependencies, run the following command:
+Download this repository then install dependencies by running the following command:

 `npm install`